 Dose Registry Support Services provides cost effective support for facilities in the ACR’s Dose Index Registry.
 Our services are designed for hospitals, health systems, imaging centers, and physician practices whose staff are sometimes challenged to implement the Dose Index Registry and/or comply with TJC’s mandate to create Expected Dose Ranges and identify Dose Incidents.

-DRSS has also developed method of using a facility’s DIR data to meet TJC’s PI.02.1.1A6 “incident” identification and analysis requirement using their DIR data.
+DRSS has also developed an approach of using each facility’s DIR data to meet TJC’s PI.02.1.1A6 “incident” identification and analysis requirement.
 This is a cost efficient and effective method to meet TJC’s requirements to identify only those studies which should be reviewed, and it does so with little daily impact on staff and without having to purchase more expensive third-party solutions.

 DIR Review Supporting Radiologists’ Quality Payment Program Participation

 In 2018 and beyond CMS is determining Quality Program Payment (QPP) success and awarding Quality points for DIR Measures based on how a radiologist’s reported DLP levels compare to others in the DIR.
 It is important for radiologists planning to use the DIR Measures for QPP purposes to review the DIR data being submitted on their behalf.

 Radiologists planning to use the DIR Measures for QPP purposes should review the most recent Aggregate Reports and the facility’s Exam Name Mappings for exams related to the QPP DIR Measures they intend to use.
 If the review identifies high DLP levels due to exam name mapping errors changes made today will correct previously submitted scan data for QPP purposes for the entire reporting year.
 However, if a high DLP levels are due to scanning parameters, changing parameters will only lower doses from that point in time forward.
 In either case, it is important to take steps to review the current state.